• Friday, November 15, 2024

 Our journey has been strategic and deliberate, starting with our acquisition of ConocoPhillips Nigeria in 2014.
 We made a conscious decision to transition away from naira-earning businesses to focus on dollar-denominated operations, particularly in upstream and offshore trading.
 This approach was essential for enhancing our production and reserves.
 Our recent acquisition of ENI’s onshore assets represents the culmination of a decade-long strategic effort.
 Knowing that there was a high probability of the exit of the traditional International Oil Companies (IOCs) in the future, we established our operations to closely mirror those of the IOCs, which required significant investment in personnel and systems.

 Regarding regulatory approvals, it is crucial to recognise that the legal framework governing these processes is clear.
 Section 905, subsection 1 of the Petroleum Industry Act outlines the responsibilities of the license holder—in this case, ENI—to seek consent for the sale.
-Oando was not the entity that applied for regulatory consent; ENI initiated that process, and we were informed as required by ourselves and the purchase agreement.
+Oando was not the entity that applied for regulatory consent; ENI initiated that process, and we were informed as required by our sales and the purchase agreement.
 The timeline for regulatory approvals can be subjective and dependent on various factors, including the unique challenges presented by the implementation of the Petroleum Industry Act.
 While we experienced delays, the process for our acquisition was comparable to that of other recent transactions, including the Chappal-Equinor deal, which was announced concurrently.

 The timing of this acquisition has raised questions due to concurrent legal disputes involving ENI and Shell.
 How do you respond to concerns that these legal matters could influence public perception of Oando’s acquisition?